Why pursue an MA or MS from the department of media, film and journalism studies at the University of Denver?

-The department of media, film and journalism studies' graduate programs offers a broad-based understanding of the role and operation of the mass media in contemporary society as well as the creation of stories and messages for distribution through various channels.
+The department of media, film and journalism studies' graduate programs offer a broad-based understanding of the role and operation of the mass media in contemporary society as well as the creation of stories and messages for distribution through various channels.

 Students may choose from three specialized programs: